KristofaJosh/CSVtoDB/docs/DOCUMENTATION.md

 after which, this data is presented to the user in a web app.

 ##### For this project assumptions are:
-- No data will be deleted
+- Single data will not be deleted but all
 - Data will and can only be modified if it exists else new record will be created
 - CSV has a defined format [id, temperature, duration, timestamp] any other format will not work.